wp-plugins/photoshow/README.txt

 * Fixes an issue with the selection of Flickr images.
 * Corrects some issues with the jQuery framework included with the latest versions of WordPress.
 * Re-implements multiple features of the plugin.

+= 1.0.2 =

+* Uses the classes constructor of PHP5 in the Widgets creation

+== Upgrade Notice ==

+= 1.0.2 =

+* Uses the classes constructor of PHP5 in the Widgets creation

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support